 - Never leave food unattended while cooking on the stove.

-- Keep candles a safe distance from children and decorations, especially trees; never leave a candle unattended or burning through the night.
+- Keep candles at a safe distance from children and decorations, especially trees; never leave a candle unattended or burning through the night.

 - Always exercise proper ladder safety when putting up or taking down holiday decorations.

-- Double-check your smoke alarms and make sure they are in good working order.
+- Double check your smoke alarms and make sure they are in good working order.

 We wish you a safe and happy holiday season.
-If you have any questions, please contact the Palm Coast Fire Department at 386.986-2300.